scottfennell5/SEK-FileSorter-v2.0/README.md

 # SEK File Sorter

 *This tool was initially developed in early 2024 to improve data workflows in my role as a Data Entry Specialist.
-The public repo was created recently to share a cleaned, refactored version of the code.*
+The public repo was created recently to share a cleaned, refactored version of the code.
+It contains no proprietary data, and it is shared here with permission from the company.*
 ## Installation

 Download the latest release [**here**](https://github.com/scottfennell5/SEK-FileSorter-v2.0/releases/latest)